 About the CODART Canon

-With the CODART Canon the members of CODART present a selection from the extensive and diverse range of early modern Dutch and Flemish art that is disseminated throughout the world.
+With the CODART Canon, the members of CODART – the international network of curators of Dutch and Flemish art – present a selection from the extensive and diverse range of early modern Dutch and Flemish art that is disseminated throughout the world.
 In making the CODART Canon we aim to make the works of art more visible and demonstrate the breadth of this category in art history.
 We also want to stimulate discussion about art and the profession of curators.
 Being a curator involves making choices every day.
-What do you show and which narrative do you tell your audience?
+What do you show and which narratives do you tell your audience?

 Curators, members of CODART, informed by a public vote, made this list of 100 superb works of art that provides an overpowering overview of the work of the Dutch and Flemish Old Masters.
 Aesthetic highlights, crucial masterpieces, and striking outliers that are of great importance to art history.
 The result is a survey – but not, of course, a comprehensive survey.
 That would be impossible: too many beautiful artworks have been made to achieve that.